If you’re thinking of getting a dog but are worried about your age, then this answer to a reader question may help.

 Pets are proven to provide wonderful benefits to older people.
 Aside from the regular benefits of owning a dog, pets can potentially reduce blood pressure, lower the chances of depression, provide social opportunities and increase activity levels.
 They also help to fight loneliness, which is a common problem for elderly people.

 The main question is whether you’re able to provide a wonderful life and home for your dog.
 This is less about your age and more about your capabilities and health.

 Are you able to give your dog a daily walk?
 If you get a puppy, are you able to take it outside multiple times a day during house training?
 Are you at home enough to give your dog the attention it needs?
 And can you afford pet insurance, food, vet bills and the other costs associated with owning a dog?
+Do you already have another dog and would another be too many for your household?
 These are all questions that only you can answer.

 If your physical condition prevents you from giving your dog enough exercise then this could also be a problem.

 You certainly don’t need to be highly active to give a dog a great life.
 Some dogs need more exercise than others, so if you adopt a low-energy breed or older dog you wouldn’t need to walk it for as long each day.
 But it’s important to be honest about whether you’re in a position to properly care for a pet.

 At TheDogClinic.com, we think adopting a rescue dog is an amazing thing to do – but we appreciate not everyone wants to miss out on the puppy stage.

 If you decide to get a puppy, however, you need to be able to deal with the endless energy they bring to the house.
 New puppies require constant attention, training classes and house training.

 Also, the main problem if you get a puppy is not your age now, but in 10-15 years time.
 Will you still be able to give the dog the exercise and attention it needs?
 The average dog will live to over 10 years, so this is something you should consider carefully.